karrihemakumar/sports_analytics_project/README.md

 View a bar chart of the top 10 players by predicted form for quick comparison.

-✅ Results / Outcomes
+ Results / Outcomes:
-📊 The model successfully ranks players based on their projected future form, helping fans, analysts, or fantasy league participants understand current form dynamics.
+ The model successfully ranks players based on their projected future form, helping fans, analysts, or fantasy league participants understand current form dynamics.

-💰 Estimated worth predictions add a commercial insight dimension to player performance.
+ Estimated worth predictions add a commercial insight dimension to player performance.

-🔍 Visual analysis reveals consistent high-performing players and rising stars.
+ Visual analysis reveals consistent high-performing players and rising stars.

-🖥️ The interactive dashboard offers an accessible way to explore the model’s predictions for over 100 players from historical IPL data.
+ The interactive dashboard offers an accessible way to explore the model’s predictions for over 100 players from historical IPL data.